 - Ensuring uniform lighting conditions

-Although uniform illumination makes automated visual inspection much easier, it is possible to mitigate the effects of bad illumination to some extent using more sophisticated preprocessing and edge detection algorithms.
+If uniform illumination is not available, it is possible to mitigate the effects of bad illumination using more sophisticated preprocessing and edge detection algorithms.